CHL5620Y: MPH (FCM) Required Practicum

 |Leadership and Administration||

-- Students are strongly recommended to attend the monthly Practicum Sharing Sessions with Dr. Julia Alleyne to gain a better understanding of their practicum requirements and to develop strategies to successfully complete their practicum.
+- Students are strongly recommended to attend the monthly Practicum Sharing Sessions with Dr. Melissa Graham to gain a better understanding of their practicum requirements and to develop strategies to successfully complete their practicum.
 Student may attend prior to registering for the credit or to having approval of a learning contract/outline.
 Students should continue to attend while working on their practicum credit.

 - Throughout the practicum it is essential for learners to reflect on and record their experiences as evidence of purposeful planning and self-evaluation.
 Reflections often coincide with new learning, revised planning, surprise outcomes, challenges and successes.
 The student should include a minimum of 6-8 reflections for a 320-hour practicum.
 The reflections should be no longer than 1-2 pages and should outline a key theme, description of an experience, analysis of lessons learned and the impact on next steps for the project or career application.